 Test code:

-S0057 - Ultrasensitive qualitative detection of St. Louis encephalitis virus by reverse transcription real time polymerase chain reaction
+S0057 - Ultrasensitive qualitative detection of St. Louis encephalitis virus by reverse transcription coupled real time polymerase chain reaction

 West Nile (WN) and St. Louis encephalitis (SLE) viruses are both arthropod-borne viruses within the Japanese encephalitis virus serocomplex (Murphy et al., 1995).
 They belong to the family Flaviviridae, genus Flavivirus.
 This group of viruses possesses a single positive strand of RNA genome of approximately 11 kb.
 Like West Nile virus and Japanese encephalitis virus, SLE is transmitted primarily through Culex species mosquitoes and birds.
 Humans, primates and other mammals are thought to be incidental hosts (Monath and Heinz, 1996).